Motsai/neblina-motiondemo-ios/README.md

 ---|---
 ![Imgur](http://i.imgur.com/sde4YFf.jpg)|![Imgur](http://i.imgur.com/Mf73hrb.jpg)
 ---

 ### Making your own App with Neblina

 The project NebTurorial1 is the starting point to get a feel of how to connect to the Neblina via Bluetooth and retreive data.

+#### Need to know when creating new project

+In order to get swift compiler to compile with C defined constant, we need to specify a bridging header.
+This is done going into Build Settings and set the Object-C Bridging Header with "Neblina-Bridging-Header.h".
+This Neblina-Bridging-Header.h header file located in scr folder of the root of this repository.
+See Xcode screen shot bellow for more details.

 ![Imgur](http://i.imgur.com/CrLCeoW.png)